As any frequent traveler knows, it’s a big world out there — one with no shortage of travel rewards credit cards.

 Most annual fee travel credit cards waive foreign transaction fees.
 If you regularly travel abroad, you can make up the difference pretty fast.
 Rack up $3,167 in out-of-country charges on your Chase Freedom Unlimited® credit card, and you’ll accrue $95 in foreign transaction fees.
 Do the same on your Chase Sapphire Preferred card, and you’ll offset its $95 annual fee.

 Remember, your travel rewards card’s baseline carrying cost isn’t necessarily identical to its annual fee.
 For instance, a $250 annual travel credit that automatically offsets up to $250 in eligible travel purchases (including airfare and hotel stays) tempers the Citi Prestige card’s $495 annual fee.
 Its net carrying cost is $245, the equivalent of a 3% foreign transaction fee waiver on international purchases worth $8,167.
-With a $300 annual travel credit, Chase Sapphire Preferred is an even better deal — a 3% foreign transaction fee waiver on international purchases worth just $5,000 negates its net carrying cost of $150.
+With a $300 annual travel credit, Chase Sapphire Reserve is an even better deal — a 3% foreign transaction fee waiver on international purchases worth just $5,000 negates its net carrying cost of $150.

 5. Calculate the Welcome Offer’s Potential Value, & Make Sure It’s Feasible